kmck/hackventure/README.md

 ## API Credentials

 You'll need to create a `credentials.json` file with your Tumblr API keys to make API requests.
-During the workshop, you can use [https://tumblr-hackventure.herokuapp.com/](this tool) to generate credentials.
+During the workshop, you can use [this tool](https://tumblr-hackventure.herokuapp.com/) to generate credentials.
 The file will end up looking something like this:

 ```json
 {